 Do I have to maintain noble silence to attend?

 Please maintain Noble Silence during your time scheduled to participate in the retreat.
-To get the full benefit of retreat, this would ideally carry over beyond our online times together throughout the entirety of the long weekend.
+To get the full benefit of retreat, this would ideally carry over beyond our online times together throughout the entirety of the retreat.
 However, if you are in a situation where you must communicate with others outside of the practice time, or it’s more appropriate for you to communicate with others, that’s okay.
 You might use times of communication during the weekend to be especially mindful of Right Speech.

 Where do meditation interviews happen and how often?

 Interviews happen through breakout rooms in Zoom.
 All you need to do is be present at the main zoom link, and I will send you an invite for our 1:1 meeting that will take you to a separate video chat room.
 You will have 2 interviews in total.
-There will also be “office hours” in case you need to check-in with a teacher more often.
+There will also be “office hours” if you need to check-in with a teacher more often.